Best Linen Sheets: Reviews and Buyer’s Guide

 Is linen also good for sheets?

 While cotton sheets are the most common, linen sheets deliver the same comfort that cotton sheets can offer.
 The difference is, cotton sheets are softer and silkier while linen sheets are crisper — however, linen does soften after several washes.
+Linen sheets are durable and last about a decade with care.

 Are linen sheets comfortable to sleep on?